You are in: About Us » Expansion & Development Project

 Currently, there exists an urgent need in this community for more transitional & emergency housing for families and homeless individuals.
-With the community's support The Salvation Army is prepared to meet this need and provide for this population that includes women, children & and increasing number of veterans.
+With the community's support, The Salvation Army is prepared to meet this need and provide for this population that includes women, children, and an increasing number of veterans.

 The Salvation Army's proposed housing & social services complex will consist of the following:

 New Start Housing:

 Families in this transitional housing program are often just months away from complete self-sufficiency & independent living.
 Formerly homeless families are selected for the New Start Housing program through recommendation by social service providers and typically remain in the program for 18 to 24 months, which allows them sufficient time to take the final steps necessary to secure their own permanent housing.

 Social service case managers work directly with these families to help them obtain vocational and continuing education training, permanent housing, life-skills classes, child care and any additional social services they need to help them successfully transition back into the community.
 The New Start Housing program, which currently operates at an off-site apartment complex, will be relocated to a newly constructed residential-style facility located on The Salvation Army's main campus.
 Once complete, at least seven formerly homeless families will be able to call the New Start Housing facility their home.